elboletaire/jQuery.innerlabel/README.md

 ```

 ## Notes
-Also remember to add the css to your site.
+Remember to add the css to your site and modify it to your needs.

-You can style each inner-label using CSS:
-	#my-container .user-form .inner-label {
-		color: red;
-	}

 ## Compatibility